 Hotels in Venice

-Pio and Margreth Canins did years of research before opening their 24-suite hotel in ’09.
+Margreth and Pio Canins did years of research before opening their 24-suite hotel in ’09.
 Here discreet luxury meets elegant Nature with traditional Ladin elements: untreated local woods, ancient timbers, slate or wood floors, and warm-colored linen and loden fabrics.
 Each floor centers around a different Dolomite maritime fossil found by Pio.
-While the dining room serves gourmet breakfasts, dine-around dinners can be arranged and kitchenettes pre-stocked.
+While the dining room serves gourmet breakfasts, dine-around dinners can be arranged and kitchenettes can be pre-stocked.
 The spa offers sauna, Jacuzzi, steam, hot tub, and an ice well.
 Heating is thermal, electric is solar.
 The Lagacio, by Nature and man, meets all the needs of our modern comforts.

-This 47-room hotel, back in 1964 was a tiny pension run by the second of four Wieser generations.
-It’s set in an Armentarola meadow and is ski-in and out.
+Back in 1964 a tiny pension run by the second of four Wieser generations.
+Today this 47-room hotel set in an Armentarola meadow and is ski-in and out.
 The family’s passions are food, wine and mountains, the order yet to be decided.
 Guests are welcomed by the grandmother or perhaps her young sommelier grandson, Jan Clemens.
 They have the Bona Luna Dine Bar and two restaurants.
 Jan hosts fondue and a la carte evenings in the new Cocun Cellar among 30,000 bottles of wine.
 Guests can take their pick in the Cheese and Chocolate rooms.
 Individually styled bedrooms, spruced up for winter 21/22, have Swiss stone pine paneling for sweeter dreams.
-The renovated spa covers our needs: a pool, Jacuzzi, two saunas, steam bath, and an outdoor hot tub.
-‘Ciasa’ means home in Ladin, so, do come and stay a while!
+The spa covers all our needs: a pool, Jacuzzi, two saunas, steam bath, and an outdoor hot tub.
+‘Ciasa’ means home in Ladin, so, do come home and stay!